eresearchqut/VirReport/README.md

 The VirReport workflow will perform the following steps by default:
 - Retain reads of a given length (21-22 nt long by default) from fastq file(s) provided in index.csv file (readprocessing)
 - De novo assembly using Velvet and SPades.
 Collapse contigs into scaffolds using cap3.
 By default, only contigs > 30 bp will be retained (denovo)
+- Run megablast homology search against either NCBI NT or a local virus database:

+Searches against NCBI NT:
-- Run megablast homology search against NCBI NT database.
-Summarise megablast results and restrict to virus and viroid matches (blastn_nt_cap3)
+- Summarise megablast results and restrict to virus and viroid matches (blastn_nt_cap3)
 - Derive coverage statistics, consensus sequence and VCF matching to top blast hits (covstats_nt)
-- Run blastx on contigs > 75 bp long for which no match was obtained in the blastn search.
+- Run blastx on contigs > 100 bp long for which no match was obtained in the blastn search.
 Summarise the blastx results and restrict to virus and viroid matches (blastx).

+Searches against a local virus database:
+- Run blastn and megablast homology search on de novo assembly (derived with Velvet) against local  virus and viroid database (blast_nt_localdb_velvet, filter_blast_nt_localdb_velvet).
+An example of local virus database can be downloaded at wget https://data.researchdatafinder.qut.edu.au/dataset/60eed574-a745-4a0f-ab7c-fb8b3c711695/resource/a17dfa13-a093-407a-a047-27f134f92ac9/download/pvirdbv1.fasta.gz

 A number of additional optional steps can be run:
 ```
      --contamination_detection: Run cross-sample contamination prediction (contamination_detection)

-     --blastlocaldb: Run blastn and megablast homology search on de novo assembly (derived with Velvet) against local  virus and viroid database (blast_nt_localdb_velvet, filter_blast_nt_localdb_velvet).
-An example of local virus database can be downloaded at wget https://data.researchdatafinder.qut.edu.au/dataset/60eed574-a745-4a0f-ab7c-fb8b3c711695/resource/a17dfa13-a093-407a-a047-27f134f92ac9/download/pvirdbv1.fasta.gz

      --blastn_method: The blastn homology search can be specified as blastn instead of megablast (--blastn_method blastn)